xiaotinglian/Genspark-boarding-pass/README.txt

-The Gooey branch is the same project with a more user-friendly interface.
+The Gooey branch is the same Boarding Pass Project that we know and love with a more user-friendly interface.